apache/druid/docs/design/storage.md

   ~ under the License.
   -->

-This topic describes the components integral to data storage in Apache Druid.

-## Datasources and segments

 Druid stores data in datasources, which are similar to tables in a traditional RDBMS.
 Each datasource is partitioned by time and, optionally, further partitioned by other attributes.
 Each time range is called a chunk (for example, a single day, if your datasource is partitioned by day).
 Within a chunk, data is partitioned into one or more [segments](../design/segments.md).
 Each segment is a single file, typically comprising up to a few million rows of data.
 Since segments are organized into time chunks, it's sometimes helpful to think of segments as living on a timeline like the following: